-In the scenario above, “increase donations” is our topic.
-When we begin keyword research, we would start with “increase donations” as a keyword as well as variations like “how to increase donations” and “ideas to increase donations.”
-We’ll also want to collect information on each subtopic we’re looking to target, i.e. sponsorships, marketing channels, events, and matching gift programs.
+- Identify your topic and keywords.
+In the scenario above, “increase donations” is the topic.
+When you begin keyword research, you would start with “increase donations” as a keyword phrase as well as variations like “how to increase donations” and “ideas to increase donations.”
+You would also want to collect information on each subtopic you’re looking to target, such as sponsorships, marketing channels, events, and matching gift programs.

-When researching keywords, make sure to jot down search volumes and keyword difficulty for the main topic and subtopic keywords.
-This will give you an idea of the amount of work that needs to go into the article.
-Organizations can use a research tool such as SEMRush to help retrieve this information!
+- Record search volume and keyword difficulty of main keyword.
+When researching keywords, jot down search volumes and keyword difficulty to rank in Google SERPs for the main topic and subtopic keywords.
+This gives you an idea of the amount of work that needs to go into the article.
+Your organization can use a research tool such as SEMRush to help retrieve this information!

-- The higher the search volume of a keyword, the more competitive it’s likely to be.
-Highly competitive keywords take a lot of effort, planning, and backlinks to rank.
+- The higher the search volume of a keyword, the more competitive it’s likely to be because a high search volume means more people searching that keyword.
+Highly competitive keywords take a lot of effort, planning, and backlinks to rank because more websites will be making content for it.
 Prepare accordingly!

-If a keyword has a low search volume (i.e. 10 searches or less a month), there’s a better keyword that you can target that has a higher search volume.
+- If a keyword has a low search volume (10 searches or less a month), there’s probably a better keyword that you can target that has a higher search volume.

 - When researching a keyword, it’s important to collect information from research tools like SEMRush and Google.
-Research tools will provide in-depth data while Google provides actual questions your article can answer and lists related keywords.
+Research tools provide in-depth data, while Google provides actual questions your article can answer and lists related keywords.

 Next, search for the main topic again.
-Make note of competitors that rank highly, and then visit their articles.
+Make note of competitors that rank highly and then visit their articles.
 What keywords do they focus on?
 What’s a consistent keyword in their title and headings?
 How long is the article?
-Do they provide anything unique to the user (i.e. downloadable resource, statistics or other data to back up claims, expert contributions)?
+Do they provide anything unique to the user (downloadable resources, statistics or other data to back up claims, expert contributions)?
 Note anything you think is valuable or unique to each article.

-Here we want to identify what the searcher is looking for: Do they want general information on a topic?
+Here you want to identify what the searcher is looking for: Do they want general information on a topic?
 Are they looking for research?
-Are they looking to act i.e. donate?
+Are they looking to donate?